SUPERDDONG/Hello-Github/README.md

 ## Hello GitHub

-This is a hello worlod project of github.
+This is a hello world project of github.

 * test the markdown